cypress-io/cypress-example-todomvc/readme.md

 ## 3. Add the project to Cypress

-* Open the Cypress App -- just double click the app here: `/Applications/Cypress.app`
+* Open the Cypress App -- just double click the app here: `/Applications/Cypress.app`.
+* Authorize GitHub access to your account **(Note: this requires direct authorization from the Cypress team during Beta to allow your account email.)**
 * Add the `examples-react-travis-ci` directory into Cypress by clicking the `+` icon
 * Click on the project, and you'll see the `Server is Running` message.
 * Click on `http://localhost:2020`.